Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/process/_index.md

 ## Overview

-Application has a process definition that specifies start events, end events, tasks and the allowed flows (transitions) between these.
+All apps have a process definition that specifies start events, end events, tasks and the allowed flows (transitions) between these.
 A process is started by the application, which selects a start event to start and follows the sequence flow to the first task and creates a current task object to holde the process state.